cornelius-jones/cornelius-jones/README.md

 - 🖍️ I'm a Content Designer with experience creating help documentation for SaaS platforms.
 As a former customer support specialist, I've learned the importance of addressing a target audience.
 My work experience and education make me qualified in the areas of technical writing, copy editing, and content creation.
 I pride myself on being results-oriented; whether it's developing processes for creating documentation, or writing technical guides as a part of cross-functional teams.

-- Completed the <a href="https://www.udacity.com/scholarships/oneten-bit-scholarship">Front-end Web Development scholarship program</a> with Udacity and OneTen.
+- Completed the <a href="https://www.udacity.com/scholarships/oneten-bit-scholarship">Front-end Web Development scholarship program</a> and <a href="https://www.udacity.com/scholarships/oneten-bit-business-analytics-scholarship">Business Analyst scholarship program</a> with Udacity and OneTen.
 ### Current skills

 - <h4> Languages </h4>